jdidion/autoclick/README.md

   --help  Show this message and exit.
 ```

-For additional customization, keyword arguments can be passed to the command annotation:
+For additional customization, keyword arguments can be passed to the command decorator:

 ```python
 @autoclick.command(